OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 |●||the time and costs involved in obtaining regulatory approvals and any delays we may encounter as a result of evolving regulatory requirements or adverse results with respect to any of these products; and|

 For more information as to the risks associated with our future funding needs, see “Item 3.D.
-Risk Factors—We will need to raise additional funding, which may not be available on acceptable terms, or at all.
+Risk Factors— in our Annual Report on Form 20-F. We will need to raise additional funding, which may not be available on acceptable terms, or at all.
 Failure to obtain additional capital when needed may force us to delay, limit, or terminate our product development efforts or other operations” in our Annual Report.

 Off-balance Sheet Arrangements